 Humidity, or the lack thereof, is a popular topic this time of year.
 Where I live in northern Colorado, it’s dry!
 We have like no humidity.
-Well, not exactly, but it averages in the low mid-20 percent during the summer and fall months.
-We have a humidifier in our home, and it runs 24/7 year-round for health and comfort.
+Well, not exactly, but it averages 15% to 20% during the summer and fall months.
+We have a humidifier in our home, and it runs 24/7 for health and comfort.

 Recently, lots of readers have inquired about how to deal with the opposite—high humidity, which can get pretty miserable.
 A dehumidifier can be a godsend for those who live in high humidity areas to remove excess moisture from indoor air.